arunkp/react-starter/Readme.md

-# React Starter kit for anyone starting a project. ---No shit starter---.
+# React Starter kit for anyone starting a project

+---No shit starter---

 This repo is helpful if you want to start a react project without any extra unwanted npm packages.